buddyboss/buddyboss-platform/src/readme.txt

 == Changelog ==

+= 2.6.21 =
+* Bug: Performance - When page load is set to 1 this caused the members page in groups to stop loading

 = 2.6.20 =
 * Enhancement: Core - Buddyboss default posts description have all been checked and updated to show correct information in the post
 * Enhancement: Platform - Removed app preview options in BuddyBoss - Settings - Groups due to the new group header design in the app this is no longer available